wilsjame/how-to-nasa/index.md

 Figuring out the best way to distribute, use and reuse NASA's data is a problem.
 NASA's APIs provide a solution by lowering the barrier of entry to people outside NASA to easily manipulate and access the public information.
 ## How To Set It Up
-Head on over to [api.NASA.gov](https://api.nasa.gov/index.html) and follow the **applying for an API key** link to get your personal API key.
+Head on over to [api.NASA.gov](https://api.nasa.gov/index.html) and follow the _applying for an API key_ link to get your personal API key.
 The process takes ~5 minutes and NASA will email your key to you.

-A documentation list of NASA APIs beginning with Astronomy Picture Of The Day (APOD) can be found [here](https://api.nasa.gov/api.html#apod)w.
+A documentation list of NASA APIs beginning with Astronomy Picture Of The Day (APOD) can be found [here](https://api.nasa.gov/api.html#apod).
 Here are some of the APIs available:

 - **[Near Earth Object Web Service (NeoWs)](https://api.nasa.gov/api.html#NeoWS)** description
 - **[Earth Polychromatic Imaging Camera (EPIC)](https://api.nasa.gov/api.html#EPIC)** description